juicedata/juicefs-csi-driver/docs/en/guide/custom-image.md

 title: Customize Container Image
 ---

-This chapter guide you through the image customization process.
+This chapter describes how to overwrite the mount pod image and how to build the CSI Driver component image by yourself.

 ## Overwrite mount pod image {#overwrite-mount-pod-image}

 From JuiceFS CSI Driver 0.17.1 and above, modifying the default mount pod image is supported.
-You can find the latest mount pod image in [Docker Hub](https://hub.docker.com/r/juicedata/mount/tags?page=1&name=v), the image tag format is `juicedata/mount:v<JUICEFS-CE-LATEST-VERSION>-<JUICEFS-EE-LATEST-VERSION>`, where `<JUICEFS-CE-LATEST-VERSION>` stands for the JuiceFS Community Edition client version (e.g. `1.0.0`), and `<JUICEFS-EE-LATEST-VERSION>` stands for JuiceFS Cloud Service client version (e.g. `4.8.0`).
+You can find the latest mount pod image in [Docker Hub](https://hub.docker.com/r/juicedata/mount/tags?page=1&name=v), the image tag format is `juicedata/mount:v<JUICEFS-CE-VERSION>-<JUICEFS-EE-VERSION>`, where `<JUICEFS-CE-VERSION>` stands for the JuiceFS Community Edition client version (e.g. `1.0.0`), and `<JUICEFS-EE-VERSION>` stands for JuiceFS Cloud Service client version (e.g. `4.8.0`).

 When changing mount pod image, CSI Driver offers flexible control over the scope, choose a method that suits your situation.